kubermatic/kubeone/docs/quickstart-vsphere.md

 Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.14.1 High-Available (HA) clusters with three control plane nodes and two worker nodes.
+As a result, you'll get Kubernetes 1.14.2 High-Available (HA) clusters with three control plane nodes and two worker nodes.

 ### Prerequisites

 To follow this quick start, you'll need:

-* `kubeone` v0.8.0 (or build from master) or newer installed, which can be done by following the `Installing KubeOne` section of [the README][1],
+* `kubeone` v0.8.0 or newer installed, which can be done by following the `Installing KubeOne` section of [the README][1],
 * `terraform` v0.11 installed.
 The binaries for `terraform` can be found on the [Terraform website][2]